bmlindor/ttv_ss/AAREADME.md

 phases of the outer planet, compute the best-fit at each.
 Optimize the fit to the two sets of transit times by varying all of the other parameters.

-Notes: assume 2 transits for Jupiter because transits are required for TTVFaster
+Note: This assumes 2 transits for Jupiter because transits are required for TTVFaster

 Show that likelihood curve peaks at period of Jupiter.
 Note: the third planet can't be too close to the transiting planets.